The Great Sameness

 There’s no need for commercials to antagonize viewers because commercials can be as creative, entertaining, heartwarming, and inspiring as the shows they interrupt.
 The following are several examples:

 Most movies are eerily similar to other movies.
-Nearly all Hallmark movies and most romantic movies are the same story:
+Nearly all Hallmark movies and most romantic movies are the same story involving a man and a woman:

-1. Man and woman are placed in contact with each other due to circumstance.
+1. They're placed in contact with each other due to circumstance.

-3. Man and woman begin to like each other and fall in love.
+3. They eventually like each other and fall in love.

-4. Man and woman break up due to some misunderstanding.
+4. They break up due to some misunderstanding.

-5. Man and woman resolve the misunderstanding and live happily ever after.
+5. They resolve the misunderstanding and live happily ever after.

-Virtually everything I see or hear around me I’ve seen or heard all my life.
+Virtually everything I see or hear around me in fiction, pop music, and politics I’ve seen or heard all my life.

-In the 70s, no one under 40 dared listen to music from the 30s (forty-year-old music).
+In the 70s, no one under 40 listened to music from the 30s (forty-year-old music).
 In the 2020s, people routinely listen to music from the 70s (fifty-year-old music).

 Why is this?
 One explanation is the following from Rick Beato:

-I hope Rick Beato is correct because if he’s not, entertainment—and ideas—will continue to become increasingly homogenized until everything becomes the same.
+I fear that ideas will become increasingly homogenized until everything becomes the same.

 What got me started on this topic was hearing that women, on average, prefer to see movies of either of two genres: